"Nebula" is my Artemis SBS server in the cloud. Artemis, cloud, Nebula, get it?

 If it works, you'll see a lot of headers like:

-You, and your other players, can point your Artemis clients at the Public IP address.
+You, and your other players, can point your Artemis clients at the Public IP address (not the one shown on-screen in the remote control).

 You're going to need to choose game type, skill level, Terrain/LethalTerrain/FriendlyShips/Monsters/Anomalies etc though, and you're going to need to start the game.
 There are now 3 ways to do this: